Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 [3, 4]
 ```

-This rule is tempting because `range()` makes some computations easy.
+This rule is appealing because `range()` simplifies some computations.
 For
 example, you can index or take the `len()` of a range.
-If you want to perform
+If you need to perform
 computations on slices, we recommend using [ndindex](ndindex.slice.Slice).
 This is what it was designed for.

-Note however, that the reverse does work.
-If you have a `range()` object, you
+Note however, that the reverse does work: if you have a `range()` object, you
 can slice it to get another `range()` object.
 This works without every
 actually computing the range values, so it is efficient even if the actual
 range would be huge.